Skip to content

 The Market Structure Shift Most People Still Miss

-The protocols that will define the next cycle are not necessarily those with the loudest communities or the most aggressive token emissions.
-They are the ones capable of satisfying institutional underwriting standards without completely sacrificing decentralisation.
+The protocols that ultimately define the next market cycle are therefore unlikely to be the ones with the loudest communities or the most aggressive growth incentives.
+Instead, they are more likely to be the protocols capable of satisfying institutional underwriting standards without completely sacrificing the decentralised characteristics that originally made blockchain infrastructure valuable.

 Frequently Asked Questions